-Mr. LARRY RITCHIE: What I like about this boat is the minimal amount of wood.
+LARRY RITCHIE: What I like about this boat is the minimal amount of wood.

 NEUMAN: Yacht broker Dave Van den Arend has seen a lot of that lately.
 Many potential buyers are reluctant to sink big money into a boat while the economy is looking so shaky.

-Brunswick Corporation makes such well-known powerboat lines as SeaRay and Boston Whaler.
+NEUMAN: Brunswick Corporation makes such well-known powerboat lines as SeaRay and Boston Whaler.
 CEO Dustan McCoy says his company's segment of the market is experiencing its worst slump in decades.

-Tom Damrich is president of the National Marine Manufacturers Association.
+NEUMAN: Tom Damrich is president of the National Marine Manufacturers Association.
 He says people often take out home-equity loans to finance their dream boat, but many of them started backing away from the market two years ago.

-Again, Tom Damrich.
+NEUMAN: Again, Tom Damrich.

-Mr. DAMRICH: Boats are manufactured in the United States.
+DAMRICH: Boats are manufactured in the United States.
 The components that go into boats are manufactured in the United States and the boating industry employs a lot of Americans.

 NEUMAN: In downtown Annapolis, docks jut right into the heart of the city.
 Adjacent to the waterfront is Fawcett Boat Supplies, which caters mainly to the area's numerous sailors, a major source of revenue for the town that is also home to the U.S. Naval Academy.
 Fawcett co-owner, Steve Ripley, says Annapolis is beginning to feel the pinch.

-Scott Neuman, NPR News.
+NEUMAN: Scott Neuman, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.